Gerg12/gutenberg-block-library/README.md

 # Custom Block Plugin

-This WordPress plugin enhances the Gutenberg block editor by introducing a custom hero block with unique features.
+This WordPress plugin enhances the Gutenberg block editor by introducing a custom hero block and a custom flex cards block with unique features.

 ## Installation